 The Corporate Tax Planning Law Review: United Kingdom

-The United Kingdom has for several years been an attractive holding company jurisdiction for multinational groups, combining a relatively low headline corporation tax rate with a predominantly territorial tax regime, no withholding tax on dividends and an extensive tax treaty network.
+The United Kingdom is often considered an attractive holding company jurisdiction for multinational groups, combining a relatively low headline corporation tax rate (currently 19 per cent, increasing to 25 per cent from April 2023) with a predominantly territorial tax regime, no withholding tax on dividends and an extensive tax treaty network.

 i Entity forms

 Most UK business of any significant size is carried on in a company, which might be either UK resident or the branch of a non-UK company.
 Partnerships (which are transparent for UK tax purposes) tend to be limited to the professions and to private equity-style investment structures.
 English law does allow a limited liability partnership, which is more corporate in form but is transparent for tax purposes.
 It has proved a popular structure for professional services firms.
 There is no equivalent of the US 'check-the-box' rules.

 UK tax-resident companies are subject to corporation tax on their worldwide profits.
 A company incorporated in the UK will be resident in the UK unless it is treated as solely resident in another jurisdiction under the tie-break provision in a relevant tax treaty.
 Non-UK-incorporated companies are treated as UK tax resident if their central management and control is in the UK.

 Non-UK-resident companies pay corporation tax on profits arising from a trade carried on through a UK permanent establishment (PE).
 Therefore, if a branch's activities fall short of a trade (e.g., if it is carrying on an investment business), it is not generally subject to corporation tax, although it may be subject to income tax on certain income arising in the UK.